FAQ - Divinity School

 Does the Divinity School offer Dual Degrees?

 Yes.
-The Divinity school offers Dual Degrees with Vanderbilt's Schools of Business, Law, Nursing and Medicine.
+The Divinity school offers Dual Degrees with Vanderbilt's Schools of Management, Law, Nursing, Medicine, and Education.
 Applicants interested in Dual Degree programs need to apply and get admitted to both schools in order to be able to enroll into the Dual Degree program.
 For more information go to this page in the catalog .

 What are the application deadlines?